ethersphere/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

 The current Swap implementation uses Ether to settle debts and requires interactions with the chequebook smart contract.
 The settlement process is tightly coupled with the Swarm node, making hard to support other currencies besides Ether or other settlement methods such as payment channels.
-Moreover, this coupling tights Swarm to Ethereum-like Blockchains, impeding other Blockchain solutions to benefit from the integration of Swarm as a distributed storage solution.
+Moreover, this coupling tights Swarm to Ethereum-like blockchains, impeding other blockchain solutions to benefit from the integration of Swarm as a distributed storage solution.
 Several options were considered to decouple the payments technology to use from Swarm:

 * Introduce ERC20 support directly into the chequebook smart contract: It seems feasible to follow this path, however for each new token to be supported a new chequebook needs to be deployed or multiple token support needs to be introduced to the chequebook.
 While this is possible, it might introduce unwanted complexity to the SWAP chequebook and not enough flexibility to support other means of payment.
 * Introduce support for payment channels directly into the chequebook smart contract: This idea requires an additional level of abstraction for the cheques and the chequebook.
 The chequebook smart contract should be modified to directly interact with different on-chain payment mechanisms.
 In the case of payment channel networks cheques should be generalized to allow modeling Balance Proof.
 The interaction between the chequebook and the payment channel network will occur during the on-chain settlement when the chequebook smart contract should send the Balance Proof to the payment channel smart contract being used.
 As with the previous approach, this requires several changes to the SWAP chequebook smart contract.
 For every payment system to be supported a different chequebook should be designed.
 Having a single chequebook to handle multiple payment systems will result in a smart contract too difficult to maintain and keep secure.